-1856 – The Society for the Itinerary Teaching of the Blind in the County of Cornwall is founded to support miners who lost their sight in mining accidents.
+1856 – The Society for the Itinerant Teaching of the Blind in the County of Cornwall is founded to support miners who lost their sight in mining accidents.

-1910 – Volunteers began collecting money for the Society.
+1910 – Volunteers were first introduced and began collecting money for the Society.

-1925 – The name was shortened to the Cornwall County Association for the Blind
+1925 – The name was thankfully shortened to the Cornwall County Association for the Blind and Partially Sighted.

 1994 – The Association moved into Penryn House renaming it the Sight Centre.